 Understanding the Difference Between Severe Weather Warnings and Watches

 With the severe weather season upon us, it is important to stay up to date with changing conditions.
-Part of that is understanding the difference between a warning and a watch.
-If you’re not sure what the difference is, I’m going to show you, so that you know exactly what to do when one of these watches or warnings are issued.
+Part of that is understanding the difference between a warning and a watch, which we’ll show you.

 While the peak severe weather season is usually between March and October, severe weather can happen at any time.
 In order to help save lives, the National Oceanic and Atmospheric Administration (NOAA) work together with the Storms Prediction Center (SPC) and National Weather Service (NWS) to issue these warnings and watches.

 Watches are issued by NOAA’s SPC, while the warnings are issued by the local offices of the National Weather Service.
 In our area, that would be the NWS in San Angelo.